Costa Rica La Estrella Microlot

 Cup Characteristics: Very complex, multi-dimensional, viscous cup.
 Pear, floral notes, strawberry-rhubarb, mango.
 Bright, lively and exceedingly elegant.
 Creamy texture, structured, buttery.
 Long finish.

-2012 is the first year that we purchased coffee from this Cup of Excellence first place winning farm and then again in 2013.
+New crop arrived September 2015.
+We are pleased to offer this fantastic coffee from Costa Rica for another season.
 We had visited Costa Rica in February 2012 and cupped many coffees while touring all of the principal growing regions.
 While there we met with some of our established grower relationships.
 During one of the cuppings a coffee just popped out from the rest as the dominant coffee on the table.
 We wanted it immediately and found out that a small quantity was available.
 At that point we didn't know much about the farm, other than the coffee itself wowwed us.
-We bought the entire amount available, though the price was not small.
-We later found out the coffee was from the La Estrella farm, the number one winner of the Cup of Excellence 2011 - in other words, the best of coffee in Costa Rica as determined by a jury of coffee experts.
+We came to learn the farm was called La Estrella, translated in English to "The Star", which is quite fitting for such a stand out coffee.
+We bought the entire amount available that year and have continued to purchase it ever since.

 Located in the Tarrazu region in the town of Santa Maria de Dota, this tiny 12 acre farm sits at the very high elevation of 1950 meters, well over 6000 feet.
 The La Estrella farm is owned by the Calderon family.
 They operate their own Los Angeles wetmill so they control every aspect of the coffee from growing to processing.